petersolimine/AgentWorld/readme.md

 ### Agent Setup

 1. In a new terminal window, navigate to the project directory.
-2. Create a new file `agent.ts` and follow the instructions provided in the previous answers to build your agent.
+2. Create a new file `agent.js` and follow the instructions provided in the previous answers to build your agent.
-3. Run the agent using the `tsc && node built/agent.ts` command.
+3. Run the agent using the `node agent.js` command.

+Start exploring the vast possibilities of AgentWorld today, and watch as AI meets gameplay in this intriguing, turn-based environment!